dkwapisz/Hypercomplex-NN/phase_plans_and_conclusions/phase1_plan.md

 #### RGB

-- CNN: The image is kept in its original RGB format.
+- CNN: The image remains in its original RGB format.
 - HCNN: A fourth channel filled with zeros is added to match hypercomplex representation.

 #### HSV